test-kitchen/kitchen-pester/README.md

 Execute all PowerShell calls as sudo.
 This is necessary in certain cases, such as when `pwsh` is installed via `snap` and is only available via `sudo` unless you customise the system's configuration.

 * `downloads`- map[string[], string], defaults to `["./PesterTestResults.xml"] => "./testresults"`.
 Files to download from SUT to local system, used to download the pester results locally.
-The key is the remote file or folder, value the local file or folder it should be saved as or in.
+The key is the remote files or directories, value the directory it should be saved to.

 ---